 Here are three graphics illustrating the data:

 Physical health: Emotional health: Healthy behaviors: Continue to keep counting down the top five happiness rankings of the five biggest Colorado cities.
 Number 1: The best of the rest The other areas analyzed in the survey are work environment, life evaluation and basic access, whatever the hell that means.
 Here are the graphics showing how the five Colorado communities finished, followed by the complete report.
-Work environment:
+Work environment: Life evaluation: Basic access: